reef-defi/hardhat-reef-chain/README.md

 # Hardhat Reef chain plugin

-Plugin allows the user to run costum scripts, deployes, ... on the reef chain.
+The plugin allows the user to run custom scripts, deploys, ... on the reef chain.

 ## Installation